mtgrosser/l10n/README.md

 ### Accept-Language header parsing in ActionDispatch::Request

 The Accept-Language header will be parsed, and locales will be returned ordered by user preference.
+This comes handy when setting the current locale in a before_action.

 ```ruby
 # in your controller